censorship-no-archive/ceno1/doc/threatModel.md

 In order to mitigate this issue, the CENO team has decided to imply the HTTPS-Everywhere ruleset to all outgoing Bundle Server requests.
-We consider this "best-effort" upgrade to HTTPS the best thing to do, given that it should not be the first user the one who decides whether the HTTP over the HTTPS version is inserted in the distributed storage, and in order to assure the genuinity of the content inserted.
+We consider this "best-effort" upgrade to HTTPS the best thing to do, given that it should not be the first user who decides whether the HTTP over the HTTPS version is inserted in the distributed storage, and in order to ensure the genuinity of the content inserted.
 This is **work in progress**.

 ##### NCC-CENO-017: CENO Request Scheme Obfuscates URLs and Flattens Web Origins
-The CENO team believes that by dropping support for Javascript and by providing a hardened browser profile for Firefox that this issue has been **mitigated**.
+The CENO team believes that by dropping support for Javascript and by providing a hardened browser profile for Firefox, this issue has been **mitigated**.

 ##### NCC-CENO-018: JavaScript Can Unmask Users Via Multiple Mechanisms
-Similarly to the previous issue identified by the NCC Group, by applying readability mode on the bundles inserted by bridges and by stripping any Javascript at the Lookup Cache Servers we consider this issue **resolved**.
+Similarly to the previous issue identified by the NCC Group, by applying readability mode on the bundles inserted by bridges and by stripping any Javascript at the Lookup Cache Servers, we consider this issue **resolved**.

-The proposed solution of inserting assets individually rather than part of the bundle is something that could be considered as a future improvement.
+The proposed solution of inserting assets individually rather than as part of the bundle is something that could be considered as a future improvement.

 ##### NCC-CENO-019: Exposed Freenet Plugin Enable XSS In Freenet Origin and User Identification
-This issue, overlapping with threat iv identified above, is still a **critical vulnerability**.
+This issue, overlapping with threat iv. identified above, is still a **critical vulnerability**.

 ##### NCC-CENO-021: CENO Client Daemon Is Exposed and Does Not Act as an HTTP Proxy
-This issue remains a **critical vulnerability** and will be addressed by using application secrets, in the same way with NCC-CENO-019.
+This issue remains a **critical vulnerability** and will be addressed by using application secrets, in the same way as with NCC-CENO-019.

 ##### NCC-CENO-013: Bridge Server Cannot Recover From Compromise
 This issue remains a **vulnerability**.
-The CENO teams describes their plans to mitigate it in threat ii above.
+The CENO team describes their plans to mitigate it in threat ii. above.

 ##### NCC-CENO-002: CENOBox Configures Freenet To Run In Opennet Mode
 Unfortunately there is no alternative way for shipping CENOBox to new Freenet